-To maximize $F{il}$ , we try to maximize the number of lightpaths available from an ingress to an egress border node in each cluster, which leads to the number of lightpaths between nodes in the different clusters being maximized.
+In order to maximize $F{il}$ , it is important to prevent lightpaths that traverse several clusters from being routed on links with few fibers.
+If the links with few fiber are located between clusters, those links do not tend to be selected as routes for lightpaths.
+This is because there are multiple links between the clusters and the link with the most fibers is selected as the route among them.
+Thus, we try to locate links with more fibers in clusters, and to locate links with few fibers between clusters.
 To achieve this, we use BI (Blocking Island) paradigm [11].
 BI provides an efficient way of abstracting resource (e.g., bandwidth) available in a network.
 BI is a cluster constructed according to the bandwidth availability. $\beta$ -BI means a cluster in which links composing intra-cluster routes for node-pairs inside have $\beta$ or more bandwidth.

 Our algorithm constructs $\beta$ -BIs by repeating merge operation.
 There are two differences between the original BI and ours.
 First, the size of a BI (i.e., a cluster) is bounded in our clustering problem.
 To maximize the bandwidth from an ingress to an egress border node in a BI, each BI should consist of links with more bandwidth.
 We realize this by making each cluster give higher priority in taking links with more bandwidth in.
 Second, we need to bound the maximum node-hop count from an ingress to an egress border node in each BI.
-This is to prevent the blocking probability from increasing because of increased node- hop count of a lightpath.
+This is to prevent the blocking probability from increasing because of increased nodehop count of a lightpath.